Practo Feedback Guidelines for Practo Users

 You can write feedback for healthcare service providers you visited in the past even if you didn’t book an appointment with them using Practo.
 Simply search for them on Practo and type up how your visit went.

 Practo reserves the right to remove feedback at any time, for any reason.
 The feedback posted on Practo contains individual and highly subjective opinions.
 The opinions expressed are those of Practo users and not of Practo Technologies Pvt.
 Ltd. (or its subsidiaries or parent companies).
-Practo does not endorse any opinions expressed by users and is not affiliated with any provider or establishment listed or reviewed on this web site.
+Practo does not endorse any opinions expressed by users and is not affiliated with any provider or establishment listed on this web site.

 Practo Feedback FAQs